My Opinionated GitLab CI/CD Configuration

-file that contains all of the jobs, rules, and definitions are not something you would want to have.
+It is getting harder and harder to maintain the CI config file after a certain point things get messier, outdated and unmanageable.
+Having a big fat yml file that contains all of the jobs, rules, and definitions are not something you would want to have.
 At least, I don’t want to have something like that.
-In this post, I will talk about the way I would like to write .gitlab-ci.yml
+In this post, I will talk about the way I would like to write .gitlab-ci.yml files for automation.

 Consider that you are writing a software application.
 At some point, you start dividing functions, classes, structs into their files.
 It is not like you have to but doing that increases readability and maintainability.
 By looking at the file/folder structure, you can grasp where you should look at in a situation where you want to find a function or a class.
 The same concept applies here as well.
 I want to separate jobs in a way that I can understand the context just by reading the file names.
 Let’s have a look at this simple ci script.